 IPv6 Unique Local Addresses

 The IPv6 unique local addresses have some similarities to IPv4 private addresses, but there are major differences.
-The Unique local addresses are used for local addressing inside of a site or between a limited number of sites.
+The The usage of unique local addresses is inside of a site or between a limited number of sites.
 These addresses must not be routable in the global IPv6 and must not be translated to a global IPv6 address.
 The of unique local addresses are FC00::/7 to FDFF::/7.
 The address block is further divided into two /8 groups (fc00::/8 and fd00::/8).

-With IPv4, NAT (Network Address Translation) uses a pool of public addresses that are mapped one-to-one to the private addresses, using the port number together.
+With IPv4, NAT (Network Address Translation) uses a pool of public addresses mapped one-to-one with the private addresses, using the port number together.
 PAT (Port Address Translation) uses a single public address and maps multiple private addresses to it using different port numbers.
 This is done for the reason that of the limited availability of IPv4 address space.
 Many sites use the private nature of RFC 1918 addresses to secure or hide their network from possible security risks.
 However, this was never the deliberate use of these technologies.
-Unique local addresses can be used for devices that will never need or have access from another network.
+We can use unique local addresses for devices that will never need or have access from another network.

 IPv6 Loopback Address